rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

  * `cluster`: this is the only mandatory attribute.
 It is a wildcard pattern which must match RabbitMQ's `resource_server_id`, otherwise the location is ignored.
  * `vhost`: This is the virtual host we are granting access to.
 It also a wildcard pattern.
 RabbitMQ defaults to `*`.
- * `queue`|`exchange`: queue or exchange name the location grants the permission to.
-A location can only specify one or the other but not both
+ * `queue`|`exchange`: queue or exchange name pattern.
+The location grants the permission to a set of queues (or exchanges) that match it.
+One location can only specify either `queue` or `exchange` but not both
  * `routing_key`: this is the routing key pattern the location grants the permission to.
 If not specified, `*` will be used

 For more information about wildcard patterns, check the section [Scope-to-Permission Translation](#scope-to-permission-translation).